larskarbo/larskarbo-gb/content/blog/startup-1-slapper/index.md

 date: 2020-12-13
 excerpt: My first startup in my project is Slapper.
 I built, launched and monetized it in a month
 hero: ./launches.jpeg
-showHeroSign: false
 tags: []
 ---

-This is the first startup I launched in my [12 startup in 12 months](/12-startups-12-months/) project.
+This is the first startup I launched in my [12 startups in 12 months](/12-startups-12-months/) project.

 I did the first of my projects in November.
 It was very fun.
 The project is [Slapper](https://slapper.io).